 I consider myself to be rather decisive about most things.
 I haven’t always been, it’s something I recently grew into.
-I don’t like to waver between whether I should do this or whether I should do that.
+I don’t like to vacillate when it comes to whether I should do this or I should do that.
 I think about the task or decision that has to be made and then I make a decision.
 If other people are involved, I hate holding them emotionally captive while I go back and forth, back and forth.

 After Chuck died, I continued to go to the neighborhood Catholic Church, but I also attended my other church as well.
 I loved both places and wanted to experience each church’s unique service and receive the emotional and spiritual benefits that I derived from both.